 Star Tours: The Adventures Continue – Opening Information

-Star Tours: The Adventures Continue is still in a soft opening / testing phase at Disney’s Hollywood Studios.
+Star Tours: The Adventures Continue is still in a soft opening/testing phase at Disney’s Hollywood Studios.
 While it has opened daily since Saturday, there are no guarantees it will remain that way before it officially grand opens on Friday, May 20.
 At 10:15 a.m. in front of the Sorcerer Hat, there will be a special dedication ceremony for the attraction, after which it will officially be open to the public.
-Prior to Friday morning’s dedication, Disney is hosting midnight meet-up for fans to ride Star Tours and talk with Imagineers about the attraction, so check back here for a report from that event in a couple days.
+Before Friday morning’s dedication, Disney hosts a midnight meet-up for fans to ride Star Tours and talk with Imagineers about the attraction, so check back here for a report from that event in a couple of days.

-Star Tours: The Adventures Continue is also opening at Disneyland in California on June 3, 2011, though Cast Member previews are currently ongoing soft openings are likely to take place soon, following a May 20 day-long invitation-only event for the lucky 1,200 who were chosen via the Disney Parks Blog.
+Star Tours: The Adventures Continue was also opening at Disneyland in California on June 3, 2011.
+Though Cast Member previews are currently ongoing soft openings are likely to occur soon, following a May 20 day-long invitation-only event for the lucky 1,200 who were chosen via the Disney Parks Blog.